idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 ![MT services pane](https://i.imgur.com/N8mGMWg.png)

 This pane features option related to Machine Translation.
-Individual options can also be set via the MT context menu (see [CafeTran Espresso - Menu and Interface](http://xl8.link/ct-menu).
+Individual options can also be set via the MT context menu (see “CafeTran Espresso - Menu and Interface”).

 ### Mask non-translatable fragments